elastx/elx-docs/content/en/docs/tech-previews/idp-ops.md

 provides the ability to configure multi-factor authentication using either TOTP, supported by mobile applications such as "Google Authenticator" and "[FreeOTP](https://freeotp.github.io/)"), or the Webauthn standard which enables usage of hardware tokens such as the Yubikey.

+TOTP is default method for all accounts (except if explicitly defined otherwise for the organization), but can be changed by the user after initial setup.

 ## OpenStack authentication flow